QCrypt/website-2023/content/_index.md

 {{% /partners %}}

 QCrypt 2023 is seeking sponsors.
-Sponsor packages and other details will be announced in due course.
+To know more about sponsor packages and other information – please email {{< button-link label="2023@qcrypt.net" url="mailto:2023@qcrypt.net?subject=Sponsorship Enquiry" icon="email" >}}.

 <!-- {{% /partners %}} -->